akvorado/akvorado/console/data/docs/02-configuration.md

 - `username` is the username to use for authentication
 - `password` is the password to use for authentication
 - `database` defines the database to use to create tables
 - `kafka` defines the configuration for the Kafka consumer.
+The accepted keys are:
-Currently, the only interesting key is `consumers` which defines the number of consumers to use to consume messages from the Kafka topic.
+  - `consumers` defines the number of consumers to use to consume messages from the Kafka topic.
 It is silently bound by the maximum number of threads ClickHouse will use (by default, the number of CPUs).
 It should also be less than the number of partitions: the additional consumers will stay idle.
+  - `engine-settings` defines a list of additional settings for the Kafka engine in ClickHouse.
+Check [ClickHouse documentation][] for possible values.
+You can notably tune `kafka_max_block_size`, `kafka_poll_timeout_ms`, `kafka_poll_max_batch_size`, and `kafka_flush_interval_ms`.
 - `resolutions` defines the various resolutions to keep data
 - `max-partitions` defines the number of partitions to use when creating consolidated tables